jason-green-io/papyri/README.md

 # papyri version 0.1

 Papyri is a Minecraft map item web presenter.
 It will show all maps created on a server positioned and scaled properly, creating a mosaic of your world as explored with maps.
-Since Many maps can be created of the same area, Papyri will prioritize redering in this order, *1.* being the top layer:
+Since Many maps can be created of the same area, Papyri will prioritize rendering in this order, *1.* being the top layer:

 1. maps at zoom level 0, rendered oldest to newest
 2. maps	at zoom level 1, rendered oldest to newest